jaza-syed/blog/_posts/2022-08-21-implementing-a-dynamic-range-compressor.md

 # Implementing a compressor

-From Google searching I couldn't find much information on how to implement a compressor digitally *including attack and release* until I found the [presentation](http://c4dm.eecs.qmul.ac.uk/audioengineering/compressors/documents/Reiss-Tutorialondynamicrangecompression.pdf) mentioned in the introduction (which is not easily accessible).
+From Google searching I couldn't find much information on how to implement a compressor digitally *including attack and release* until I found this [presentation](http://c4dm.eecs.qmul.ac.uk/audioengineering/compressors/documents/Reiss-Tutorialondynamicrangecompression.pdf) from the Center For Digital Music at Queen Mary University London.
 I tried to come up with an approach myself before I found that resource which follows below.

 A typical definition of attack time is the time is the time taken for the level reduction to reach a given fraction (normally two thirds) of the target level reduction.
 A given time period for a given fractional reduction suggests an underlying mechanism of _exponential decay_ towards the target value.
 The screenshots of the gain reduction dynamics from Ableton Live's compressor also look like exponential decay.